 Transitioning to the informed mediator selection environment, our second hypothesis aims to explore how informed principals navigate inscrutable intertype compromises under the conflicting objectives between their true type and their alternate potential type.
 We intend to assess these compromises through two distinct approaches.
 In Experiment I, we will analyze the choice data to determine if both principal types opt for the same mediator.
 Consistent observations would immediately lend support to the notion of inscrutable intertype compromise.
 However, divergent behavior should not immediately be taken as evidence against the inscrutable intertype compromise but would prompt further investigation into the underlying reason that leads to such a behavior.
-This is because observed divergent behavior may arise either from a lack of comprehension regarding the value of inscrutable choice (failure of the second step in Figure 1) or from a discrepancy in their inscrutable intertype compromise between the two types, each "compromising" on different mediators (disagreement in the third step in Figure 1).
+This is because observed divergent behavior may arise either from a lack of comprehension regarding the value of inscrutable choice or from a discrepancy in their inscrutable intertype compromise between the two types, each "compromising" on different mediators.
 In Experiment II, we will explore the informed principals' perspectives on what mediator their unrealized type would take in formulating their intertype compromise.
 This will involve eliciting the subject's mediator selection based on their informed type, as well as their hypothetical choice if they were to embody the alternative type.
 Each subject should "phrase" her mediator choice in a way that is independent of her type because any type-revealing choice of mediator would cease to be incentive feasible.